Updated on: October 1, 2024

 Bottom Line:

-Sticky Password offers all standard password management features, plus local data storage and a portable USB version.
-It’s easy to use on Windows, and it can even auto-fill your Windows app logins.
-The free plan comes with a 30-day free trial of Sticky Password Premium, and all purchases are backed with a 30-day money-back guarantee.
+Sticky Password offers all standard password management features.
+It has a fully-featured Windows app, allowing you to store your vault locally on your PC.
+It’s really easy to use on Windows, and the free plan comes with a 30-day free trial of Sticky Password Premium.
+All purchases are backed with a 30-day money-back guarantee.

 Read the full Sticky Password review >